ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/cloud/cloud-settings.markdown

 ### Max Batch Size

-Indexing is done in batches so that we can adjust the number of documents that an index processes at a time.
+When heavy-duty indexing is done on a large dataset, there are ways to prevent exhausting memory and other system resources.

-* Indexing is done in batches to make it possible to adjust the number of documents that an index processes at a time.
+* Indexing is done in batches so that we can calibrate the number of documents that an index processes in accordance with available system resources.
-   * e.g. An index that processes 1,000,000 documents might exhaust memory and other system resources if the index is set to process them all at once.
+   * e.g. An index that processes 1,000,000 documents might exhaust memory and other system resources if the index is set to process them all in one batch.
      Instead, the index can be set to process the documents in batches of 10,000.
-* To prevent exhausting system resources, you can adjust the `Indexing.MapBatchSize` configuration setting.
+* If an index processes a collection in multiple batches, it will continue processing each new batch where the previous batch stopped.
-* If an index processes a collection in a few batches, it will continue processing each new batch where the previous batch stopped.
+* To calibrate your indexing batch size, you can adjust the `Indexing.MapBatchSize` configuration setting.

 The factors to consider when adjusting the max indexing batch size: